akshit-pulluri/Setting-Up-a-Peering-Connection/README.md

 2. Enable Subnet Accessibility: Ensure all subnets in VPC_2 are fully accessible from VPC_1, facilitating efficient inter-VPC communication.
 3. Maintain isolation and security: Ensure that VPC_1 and VPC_2 remain logically and physically isolated, minimizing the risk of security breaches.

+### Solution Overview:
+To enable secure and efficient communication between two Amazon Virtual Private Clouds (VPCs), I have implemented a VPC peering connection between VPC_1 and VPC_2.
+This solution allows all subnets in VPC_2 to be accessible from VPC_1 without overlapping CIDR ranges.
+The solution involved creating a VPC peering connection, updating route tables and configuring security groups to allow inbound and outbound traffic between the VPCs.
+By adhering to best practices for security and isolation, this configuration ensures seamless data exchange.

 ### Optimization strategies:
 *	Optimize Network Configuration: Simplify network architecture by leveraging VPC peering.
 *	Minimize Costs: Implement an efficient setup that minimizes data transfer costs and avoids unnecessary resource usage.